 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2016, the Société de transport de Montréal (STM) reported total carbon emissions of approximately 160,044,000 kg CO2e, with Scope 1 emissions accounting for the majority at about 160,044,000 kg CO2e.
-This included mobile combustion emissions of about 134,161,000 kg CO2e and stationary combustion emissions of approximately 24,884,000 kg CO2e.
-Scope 2 emissions from purchased electricity were reported at about 398,000 kg CO2e.
-Over the years, STM has shown fluctuations in its emissions.
+This included mobile combustion emissions of approximately 134,161,000 kg CO2e and stationary combustion emissions of about 24,884,000 kg CO2e.
+Additionally, Scope 2 emissions from purchased electricity were reported at approximately 398,000 kg CO2e.
+Over the years, STM's emissions have shown fluctuations.
 For instance, in 2015, total emissions were about 160,604,000 kg CO2e, while in 2014, they peaked at approximately 166,740,000 kg CO2e.
 The trend indicates a slight reduction in emissions from 2014 to 2016.
 Despite these figures, STM has not established specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The organisation has not disclosed any Scope 3 emissions data, which typically includes indirect emissions from the value chain.
-STM's emissions data is not cascaded from any parent organisation, indicating that the figures are independently reported.
-The organisation continues to focus on improving its operational efficiency and reducing its carbon footprint in alignment with industry standards.
+The organisation has not disclosed any Scope 3 emissions, which typically encompass indirect emissions from the value chain.
+Overall, while STM has made strides in tracking and reporting its emissions, it currently lacks formalised reduction initiatives or targets to further its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents